 Initial Grant of Provisional Registration

-It is an expectation that all provisionally registered teachers will transition to (full) registration in the expected timeframes.
+It is an expectation that all provisionally registered teachers will transition to (full) Registration within the five-year registration term.
 However, the Board acknowledges that there may be exceptional cases that warrant the exercise of its discretion to depart from policies and practices.

-• unable to gain regular employment as a teacher, such as those who are working on a temporary, casual or part-time basis;
+• unable to gain regular employment as a teacher, such as those who are working on a temporary, casual or part-time basis

-- in remote areas or across different settings;
+• in remote areas or across different settings

 The manner in which the Board may exercise its discretion will also depend on the circumstances unique to an individual.

 Extended Transition Process

 Should a teacher not attain (full) Registration within their five-year term of Provisional Registration they will need to make a new application for Provisional Registration under an extended transition process.

 As part of their application, the teacher will be required to provide an explanation as to why they have not complied with the condition of their five-year Provisional Registration to meet the requirements for (full) Registration.

 Teachers making a new application for Provisional Registration under this extended transition process must meet legislative and Board requirements including 100 hours of professional learning referenced against the Australian Professional Standards for Teachers.
 Further, teaching experience remains current for five years only.